 In several cases, this high usage issue occurs because Windows Defender continuously runs scans, which are managed by scheduled tasks.
 Fortunately, you can turn them off manually by changing a few options in Windows Task Scheduler.

 Press Windows + R, type taskschd.msc, and ok to open the Task Scheduler window.
 Here under Task Scheduler (Local) -> Task Scheduler Library -> Microsoft -> Windows -> Windows Defender

 Here find a task named “Windows Defender Scheduled Scan” and double-click on it to open the Properties window. first Uncheck Run with highest privileges.
 Now switch to the Conditions tab and uncheck all four options, Then click OK.

 Prevent Windows Defender From Scanning Itself

-If you right click on Antimalware Service Executable and choosing the “Open file location” option, it will show you a file named MsMpEng.exe, located C:\Program Files\Windows Defender.
-And sometimes Windows Defender start scanning this file which causes a high CPU usage issue.
-Therefore, you can add MsMpEng.exe into the “Excluded files and locations” list to prevent Windows Defender from scanning this file, which will help to prevent high computer resource usage issue from occurring.
+If you right-click on Antimalware Service Executable and choosing the “Open file location” option, it will show you a file named MsMpEng.exe, located C:\Program Files\Windows Defender.
+And sometimes Windows Defender starts scanning this file which causes a high CPU usage issue.
+Therefore, you can add MsMpEng.exe into the “Excluded files and locations” list to prevent Windows Defender from scanning this file, which will help to prevent high computer resource usage issues from occurring.